-Dimensions: 5.25 x 2.3 x 1.75
+Dimensions: 5.25 x 2.3 x 1.75 inches

-In tests the Eton Scorpion generated nine minutes of battery life with two minutes of cranking.
+In tests, the Eton Scorpion generated nine minutes of battery life with two minutes of cranking.

-Another user, a backpacker, said, “It’s a little heavy if you’re counting ounces, but well worth it for my level of backpacking.”
 Backcountry reception is good, as is audio quality.
 The radio connects you to seven National Oceanic and Atmospheric Administration (NOAA) stations that provide weather alerts and warnings.
 Using a USB cord you can hand crank the radio to charge your mobile devices.